mingyuanhua/euclideanfe/README.md

 We need to build a “Home” component to display those twitch resources (streams/videos/clips) per current selected game or custom search text (on the left side bar).

+### Complete Add/Delete favorite item

+When a user clicks on the start icon on each card in the “Home” component, we need to add/remove it from the current user’s favorite list.